Denver smart stores and micro markets built for daily use.

 - Hotels often need a credible lobby convenience offer without adding a staffed food-and-beverage operation.

-- Office and workplace properties often lean toward a compact smart-vending footprint when they want utility without sacrificing common-area space.
+- Office and workplace properties often lean toward a compact smart-store footprint when they want utility without sacrificing common-area space.

 What footprint usually makes the most sense in Denver?

-The question in Denver is usually not whether a property needs a separate vendor for each format.
-It is whether the building should start with compact smart vending machines, move into a larger smart store, or open a fuller micro market.
+The question in Denver is usually whether the building should use a compact smart-store setup, a larger smart-store setup, or a fuller micro market.

 - They fit especially well in urban residential towers, hotel lobbies, and mixed-use buildings where people need a stronger late-night convenience option.